Tateyama Mountain Range 立山連峰

 Day One: Murodo to Goshikigahara, six to seven hours, and you can climb Mt.
 Tateyama along the way if the weather cooperates.

-Day Two: Goshikigahara to Yakushidake Sanso, eight to 10 hours and a chance to tick another famous mountain, Yakushidake, off the list.
+Day Two: Goshikigahara to Yakushidake Sanso, eight to 10 hours via another famous mountain, Yakushidake.

 Day Three: Yakushidake Sanso to Kurobegoro Goya, six to eight hours, includes yet another famous mountain, Kurobegorodake.